-Side note: In our excitement to explore, I accidentally turned the car engine off before switching to ‘Park’.
-When we returned to the car and tried to back out, the car lurched forward and we almost rolled off the cliff.
+Side note: In our excitement to explore, we accidentally turned the car engine off before switching to ‘Park’.
+When we returned to the car and tried to back out, the car lurched forward and we almost rolled off a cliff.
 PSA to all you eager beavers out there to take your time (and to probably not let me drive).

-Notable morning stops included Garapata State Park and Bixby Bridge, the bridge in a million photos and commercials.
+Notable morning stops included Garapata State Park, with coastal hikes, and Bixby Bridge, the bridge in a million photos and commercials.
 Fun side note – with all our stops we got a bee trapped in the car and spent a solid 15 minutes trying to coax it out.
-I think our Ford Fiesta deserved a special shoutout for surviving this trip.
+I think our Ford Fiesta deserves a special shoutout for surviving this trip.

-We made several other stops that weren’t ‘real stops’ but just looked like interesting places to wander before making it to Hearst Castle.
+We eventually reached San Simeon for lunch before heading to Hearst Castle.
 At this point, I want to say this castle is LEGIT; it was absolutely stunning and massive.
-This William Hearst dude kept the best artifacts in his home and the best company.
-The man hosted celebs and politicians such as Charlie Chaplin, Cary Grant, and Winston Churchill.
+The castle’s creator, William Hearst, kept the best artifacts in his home and he hosted the best company.
+The man hosted celebrities and politicians like Charlie Chaplin, Cary Grant, and Winston Churchill.
 He also had the largest private zoo of anyone at the time.
-Basically he was living the dream life and this castle definitely showed it.
+Basically he was living his dream life and this castle definitely showed it.
 Now if you’re European the home might not seem magnificent but to find a castle in California was pretty amazing.

 We sadly left Monterey and headed back north towards San Francisco.
 Along the way we made any stops we had previously missed including Big Basin Redwood State Beach (where we watched the surfers), Pigeon Point Lighthouse, and most importantly Pie Ranch.
 Oh yes, there was a ranch that also had a specialty pie shop and were huge advocates for food education.
 Amazing.

 Most of our fourth day was spent in the Napa Valley.
 In an attempt to beat the crowds, we woke early and headed straight to Napa.
 In Napa Valley we did one winery tour at Castello di Amorosa.
-Many people said this wass a more touristy winery but since it was our first time in Napa, it was perfect for us!
+Many people (snobs) will say this a more touristy winery but since it was our first time in Napa, it was perfect for us!
 Also, we learned that it was built to resemble an Italian castle so the architecture and decor was stunning.
 They even have a dungeon which is pretty hilarious.

 Sadly this was the last day of our vacation.
 We spent the morning at Fisherman’s Wharf (where we saw more seals!!) and ended our trip with more shopping and eating. 🙂

 This was a jam-packed trip but it still felt like we missed a lot!
 Special thank you to all of our lovely California friends who took the time to meet up with us and give us great suggestions!
-Let us know what other things we should check out the next time we’re in the area.
+Let us know what other things we should check out the next time we’re in the area!